Brewmaster Basics: A Guide to Stagger and Brews

 Purifying Brew is where the magic happens.
 Following along with the bucket idea, Purifying Brew allows you to dump out half of what’s currently in the bucket—you get to toss it aside so it doesn’t hit you at all.
 That’s important, because purifying is one of the most significant sources of brewmaster mitigation.

 The two most important things with purification are: 1) don’t purify when it would cause you to drop Ironskin Brew (more on why that matters in just a second), and 2) try to purify when the largest amount of water is in the bucket.
 This is something most of us have to learn by feel as we learn fights, and difficult to explain briefly.
-Feel free to stop by in discord, though, and we’ll do our best!
+We’ll cover that topic in a lot more depth in Part 3: Guidelines for Purifying.
 When you’re starting off, just try to time your purifies after tank abilities, or when you’ve got spare brews.

 That brings us to our other main brew: Ironskin Brew.
 In a nutshell, ISB makes your bucket wider and allows it to catch a larger percentage of the stream.